csmutz/apache_tcp_info/README.md

  - ~~Implement TCP connection timestamp to compare to TLS Hello timestamp for hello_delay calculation~~
  - ~~Look for additional features in TCP_INFO for inclusion~~
  - Get TCP Hanshake RTT (or get timestamp of accept?)
-   - Try min_rtt from extended linux attributes -- doesn't appear to work, is same as rtt
+   - ~~Try min_rtt from extended linux attributes~~ -- doesn't appear to work, is same as rtt
-   - Try tcpi_rcv_rtt -- what does this mean, does it require timestamps by client.
+   - ~~Try tcpi_rcv_rtt~~ -- what does this mean, does it require timestamps by client.
 Doesn't appear to be set at start of connection regardless.
-   - Try delta between last_data_recv and last_ack_recv--this doesn't work because most data packets also include ACK so we cant get time of ACK at end of TCP handshake
+   - ~~Try delta between last_data_recv and last_ack_recv~~--this doesn't work because most data packets also include ACK so we cant get time of ACK at end of TCP handshake
-   - Try implementing collection of timestamp at ap_hook_create_connection hook--see if timestamp is actually end of TCP handshake
+   - ~~Try implementing collection of timestamp at ap_hook_create_connection hook~~--see if timestamp is actually end of TCP handshake
      - This is called if done before core
-       - Check timestamp, make sure this actually reflects handshake RTT (vs. payload)
+       - Check timestamp, make sure this actually reflects handshake RTT (vs. payload)--it doesn't, this doesn't work--it's comparable to the pre_connection hook--need to find an earlier hook?
  - Configurations
    - Per Listener
      - **(NOT VALUABLE)** Configure which listeners should have SAVE_SYN set (causes kernel to collect SYN for all connections, this is fairly efficient and is disabled in SYN floods by SYN cookie protections, etc--cost is pretty low)